particle-iot/uber-library-example/README.md

 create_spark_library this-is-my-library-name
 ```

 - Replace `this-is-my-library-name` with the actual lib name.
+Your library's name should be lower-case, dash-separated.

 ### 3. Edit the spark.json firmware .h and .cpp files